Couples Meditation Exercises for Deeper Connection

 Choose a Quiet Spot

 Pick a peaceful corner of your home—maybe a quiet nook bathed in morning light, your bedroom, or a garden with sunlight dancing through the leaves.
-Just make sure there’s space to sit or lie down comfortably, no cramped vibes allowed!
+Ensure there’s enough space for comfort.

 Minimize Distractions

-Kill the buzz of phones, tablets, and TVs—no notifications sneaking in!
+Turn off phones, tablets, and TVs to avoid notifications and create a calm space.
 Let others know you need a quiet moment.
 Shut doors or windows to muffle outside noise, creating a serene bubble with the gentle hum of quiet for you and your partner.

 Ensure Comfort